Onion (Pyaaz): Uses, Benefits, Side Effects and More!

 According to a recent animal study, quercetin from onion peel extracts was found to have potential anti-obesity properties.1 Onion peel extract might help suppress fat accumulation and triglyceride content maybe by inhibiting adipogenesis.
 One clinical trial investigation on obese healthy women who were administered quercetin rich-onion peel extract capsules might prove to be beneficial for weight management.
 However, these studies are limited and require wider studies to prove their true impact.
 Therefore, kindly consult a doctor for healthy weight management methods.

 Researchers have studied the brain-protective impact of onion husk extract.
-It might have a brain-protective effect by helping in raising the brain’s antioxidant levels.
+It might have a brain-protective effect by helping to raise the brain’s antioxidant levels.
 Onion solid waste extracts can certain enzymes which might be helpful for Alzheimer’s disease.
 This extract might also have a memory-enhancing effect which might be due to its antioxidant effect or due to the inhibition of certain enzymes and pathways.1

 Onion might also have an antidepressant potential.
 Various researchers have observed that the onion bulb might have anxiolytic, antidepressant, and memory-boosting capabilities.
 These activities need to be proved by more concrete research.